 Self-hosting Requirements: Some organizations, particularly in regulated industries, need to keep analytics data within their own infrastructure.
 Mixpanel's cloud-only approach doesn't accommodate these security and compliance requirements.

-In this guide, we'll explore the top 5 Mixpanel alternatives specifically designed for product analytics.
+In this guide, we'll explore 13 Mixpanel alternatives — 7 in-depth reviews of the strongest competitors plus 6 honorable mentions worth knowing about.
 Whether you're looking to reduce costs, improve privacy, or gain more flexibility, there's an alternative that fits your needs.
 If you're also interested in web analytics tools, check out our guide to open-source web analytics.

 What Makes a Good Mixpanel Alternative?